rozgo/ref-props/README.md

 ![alt text](img/construction.png)

 ### Save or load from/to config files.
-As domain has been encoded using algebraic data types, load/save will preserver integraity of state or fail to produce invalid state.
+As domain has been encoded using algebraic data types, load/save will preserve integrity of state or fail to produce invalid state.

 ![alt text](img/config.png)